-High end VR headset consist of display unit and earphone for audio simulation.
+High end VR headset consists of a display unit and earphone for audio simulation.
 They get input from computing devices such as X-box or playstation etc. Whereas low cost VR devices utilize smartphone screen as display and smartphone vibrations are used to provide haptic feedback.

 Computing Device (Commuter / Smart Phone)

-Input / Output Devices
+Virtual Reality Input and Output Devices

-Types of VR Technology
+Types of Virtual Reality

 Fully Immersive Virtual Reality

 Matrix world is the best example of fully immersive virtual reality.
-Existing technologies are not advanced like matrix world.
+Existing technologies are not advanced like the matrix world.
 But they are improving with time.

 Non Immersive Virtual Reality